Skin Barrier Safety Notice

 The acid mantle has a pH of around 4.5-5.5 — slightly acidic.
 This acidity is important because it inhibits the growth of harmful bacteria while supporting the beneficial microbiome that lives on your skin.
 When you disrupt this pH with alkaline cleansers (bar soap is typically pH 9-10), you're essentially removing your skin's security system and leaving it vulnerable.

-This is why dermatologists emphasize low-pH cleansers.
-A cleanser at pH 5.5 does its job without stripping the acid mantle, while a high-pH cleanser requires your skin to spend hours rebuilding what took seconds to destroy.
+This is why barrier-focused routines emphasize low-pH cleansers.
+A cleanser at pH 5.5 does its job without stripping the acid mantle, while a high-pH cleanser can leave your skin spending hours trying to rebalance after a wash.

 How the Skin Barrier Gets Damaged